angelhumano/google_analytics_cert_capstone/README.md

 ## Introduction

 Welcome to my Google Analytics Certificate Capstone Project, centered around the Bellabeat case study (Case Study 2: How can a wellness company play it smart?).
 My objective is to analyze smart device fitness data for Bellabeat, a high-tech manufacturer of health-focused products for women, with a specific focus on the Bellabeat app.

 Through this case study, I will gain valuable insights into how consumers are using the Bellabeat app by performing data analysis.
-By following the data analysis process steps—Ask, Prepare, Process, Analyze, Share, and Act—I aim to unlock growth opportunities and provide high-level recommendations to guide Bellabeat's marketing strategy.
+By following the data analysis process steps—Ask, Prepare, Process, Analyze, Share, and Act— I aim to unlock growth opportunities and provide high-level recommendations to guide Bellabeat's marketing strategy.

 Visit the [Bellabeat website](https://bellabeat.com/) to learn the company that inspired this case study.

 ### Business Problem

 Bellabeat, a successful small company, has the potential to become a major player in the global smart device market.
 Urška Sršen, the visionary co-founder and Chief Creative Officer, believes that analyzing smart device data can lead to new growth avenues.
-As a part of the marketing analytics team, I have been entrusted with the task of discovering valuable insights to shape Bellabeat's marketing approach.
+As a part of the marketing analytics team, I have been tasked with analyzing smart device usage data for the Bellabeat app to guide marketing strategy based on user behavior insights.

+Bellabeat offers smart wellness products and services, including:

+- **Bellabeat App**: Tracks activity, sleep, stress, menstrual cycle, and mindfulness habits, providing insights for a healthier lifestyle.
+- Leaf: A versatile wellness tracker worn as a bracelet, necklace, or clip, monitoring activity, sleep, and stress.
+- Time: A smart wellness watch tracking activity, sleep, and stress, providing daily insights.
+- Spring: A water bottle that monitors daily water intake to ensure proper hydration.
+- Bellabeat Membership: A subscription-based program offering personalized guidance on nutrition, activity, sleep, health, beauty, and mindfulness.

 ### Stakeholders

 - Urška Sršen: Co-founder and Chief Creative Officer of Bellabeat.
 - Sando Mur: Co-founder of Bellabeat and a member of the executive team.
 - Bellabeat Marketing Analytics Team: I am a junior data analyst, part of this team responsible for collecting, analyzing, and reporting data to support Bellabeat's marketing strategy.

 ### Data Analysis Process